 Frequently asked questions

-What’s the difference between Glassnode Pro and Institutional?
+What’s the difference between Glassnode Advanced and Professional?

-Pro gives you real-time alerts, multi-year history, and standard API access — enough for nearly every solo trader.
-Institutional adds the deepest history, custom metrics, much higher API rates, and dedicated support, which pays off only if you are building proprietary tooling or running a fund.
-If you are deciding between them, you are almost certainly a Pro user.
+Advanced gives you 270+ on-chain metrics, four years of history, 24-hour resolution and ten custom alerts — enough for nearly every solo trader, but note it does not include API access.
+Professional adds the deepest history, resolution down to ten minutes, 500 alerts, and API access as a paid add-on, which pays off only if you are building proprietary tooling or running a fund (Glassnode Studio pricing, checked 2 August 2026).
+If you are deciding between them, you are almost certainly an Advanced user.

 Can you actually make money using Glassnode?

 Glassnode is an information tool, not a money printer, and anyone promising otherwise is selling something.
-Used well, it helps you avoid catastrophic exits and spot accumulation earlier than peers who watch only price.
-But you are competing against other Glassnode users, so the edge from any popular signal decays as more people adopt it.
-It works best as one input alongside fundamentals and macro context — never as a standalone buy or sell trigger.
+Used well, it can widen the set of things you are looking at before you act — but there is no published evidence that on-chain analytics constitutes a durable trading edge, and the surveyed forecasting literature finds no model that reliably beats simply using today’s price over one-to-six-month horizons (arXiv:2606.00071).
+You are also competing against other Glassnode users, so the edge from any popular signal decays as more people adopt it.
+It works best as one input alongside fundamentals and macro context — never as a standalone buy or sell trigger, and none of it is investment advice.

 Yes, for learning.
 It gives you basic charts and a feel for how on-chain data behaves.
 Spend a month there before paying anything.
 The update frequency is too low for live trading, but it is the right place to find out whether on-chain analysis suits how you think.